open-telemetry/opentelemetry-specification/CONTRIBUTING.md

 ### How to create a PR

-Everyone is welcome to contribute to `OpenTelemetry Specification` via GitHub pull requests (PRs).
+Everyone is welcome to contribute to the OpenTelemetry specification via GitHub pull requests (PRs).

 To create a new PR, fork the project in GitHub and clone the upstream repo: